Braintree Sod Installation Services

 Professional Site Assessment & Soil Testing Requirements for Braintree’s Glacial Till & Rocky Upland Soils

-A comprehensive site assessment is required, including mandatory soil testing through the UMass Soil & Plant Nutrient Testing Lab (pH, NPK, organic matter, texture, compaction, contamination).
-Braintree’s glacial till and rocky upland soils are typically acidic (pH 5.5–6.5); lime application (50–100 lbs per 1,000 sq ft) is often necessary to reach the target pH of 6.0–7.0.
-The USDA Web Soil Survey provides detailed mapping of local soil types, drainage, and seasonal water tables.
-Site preparation includes vegetation removal, rough grading (1–2% slope from structures), compost incorporation, and final grading with 4–6 inches of screened loam.
+Comprehensive site assessment begins with mandatory soil testing through the UMass Soil & Plant Nutrient Testing Lab, evaluating pH, NPK, organic matter, texture, compaction, and contamination.
+Braintree’s soils are often glacial till, rocky, or marine clay, with typical pH 5.5–6.5; lime (50–100 lbs per 1,000 sq ft) is recommended to reach the 6.0–7.0 target.
+The USDA Web Soil Survey provides detailed mapping for drainage and water table considerations.
+Preparation includes removing vegetation, rough grading (1–2% slope from structures), incorporating 1–3 inches of compost, and final grading with 4–6 inches of screened loam.
 Dig Safe (811) notification is required at least 48–72 hours before excavation.

 Massachusetts Conservation Commission Requirements for Sod Installation & Water Quality Protection